RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-aws-ses-serverless-email-processing.markdown

 I have started a couple of projects which use email processing.
 One was to process email receipts I was receiving from other services, and the latest was to trigger batch processing jobs via email.
 Why email?
 Well in one case it was convenient because the input data was already an email, and in the other I figured that emailing a simple request would be faster to prove the concept than writing a webpage, when I didn't know if in the long run I would need a webpage or not.

-I learnt a few things in setting these projects up - some things are simply part of setting SES up and others were because I wanted to think a little outside the standard AWS/serverless box.
+I learnt a few things in setting these projects up - some things are simply part of setting SES up and others were because I wanted to think a little outside the standard AWS/Serverless box.

-In this article, I'll go through how to set up basic lambda processing of emails using SES, cloudformation and serverless.
+In this article, I'll go through how to set up basic lambda processing of emails using SES, Cloudformation and Serverless.

 ![AWS SES and Lambda](./images/awsses/AWS-SES-and-Lambda.jpg)